2018 Dates: May 30-June 3 September 26-30

 Kairos has 13 single rooms.
 In order to make room for 15 people to attend the retreat, registration priority will be given to those who are willing to camp or share lodging with another person (Kairos does not have a reduced room and board rate for sharing a room).

 - There are six rooms in the two main buildings:

 Two rooms upstairs & two rooms downstairs in the main house where there are full baths on both floors.

-One of the larger A-Frames can easily accommodate two people and one of the main house bedrooms has housed two people in previous retreats.
+One of the larger A-Frames and one room in the main house can each accommodate two people.